Change how long permanently deleted items are kept for an Exchange Online mailbox

-Need to keep deleted items for longer than 30 days?
-To do this, place the mailbox on In-Place Hold or Litigation Hold.
+To keep deleted items for longer than 30 days, place the mailbox on In-Place Hold or Litigation Hold.
 This works because when a mailbox is placed on hold, deleted items are kept and retention settings for deleted items are ignored.
 See In-Place Hold and Litigation Hold.

 Check to be sure the value is changed

 To check for one mailbox, run the following command: